code-boxx/Core-Boxx-PHP-Framework/calendar/README.md

 * [Core Boxx](https://github.com/code-boxx/Core-Boxx/tree/main/core)

 ## INSTALL
-Just copy/unzip this module into your existing Core Boxx project folder.
-Run `install-calendar.php`, this will automatically:
+* Copy/unzip this module into your existing Core Boxx project folder.
+* Run `install-calendar.php`, this will automatically:

-* Import `lib/SQL-Calendar.sql` into your database.
+  - Import `lib/SQL-Calendar.sql` into your database.
 * If you want "Monday first", just change `mon : true` in `assets/PAGE-calendar.js`.

-After installing, access `http://your-site.com/calendar` for the demo.
+* After installing, access `http://your-site.com/calendar` for the demo.

 ## LICENSE
 Copyright by Code Boxx